Boost teamwork in the hybrid workplace with Slack

 According to Slack’s Future Forum study of 10,000 knowledge workers, robust digital infrastructures will remain critical to boosting employees’ sense of belonging in a post-pandemic world.
-With Slack, coworkers can get to know each other beyond the daily grind, engage in team rituals, recognise each other’s hard work and celebrate each person’s unique point of view and contributions.
+With Slack, coworkers can get to know each other beyond the daily grind, engage in team rituals, recognize each other’s hard work, and celebrate each person’s unique point of view and contributions.

-Whether your organisation has returned to the brick-and-mortar office, is fully remote or is a hybrid of both, here are a few ways you can use Slack to strengthen team connection.
+Whether your organization has returned to the brick-and-mortar office, is fully remote, or is a hybrid of both, here are a few ways you can use Slack to strengthen team connection.

 Celebrate every win, no matter how big or small